What Building an App with Zero Coding Background Taught Me About Vibe Coding

 Nearly all the remaining execution work was carried by the AI.

 It made me feel that one person is no longer just writing code alone, but managing a very small collaborative team.
 Of course, this team does not run itself.
 AI does not naturally know that this tool should be restrained, or that I do not want it to become a complex productivity system.
-It can do a great deal of work — provided I keep supplying context, clarifying standards, pointing out deviations, and accepting the results at every stage.
+It can do a great deal of work — provided I keep supplying context, pointing out deviations, and accepting the results at every stage.

 In the End, It Still Comes Down to Saying Things Clearly